-On June 27, 2022, the Company completed its acquisition of all of the issued and outstanding capital stock of Gritel and ISC Farmingdale Corp. for a total consideration of \$298,339 in cash.
+On June 27, 2022, the Company completed its acquisition of all of the issued and outstanding capital stock of Gritel Holding Co., Inc. (Gritel) and ISC Farmingdale Corp. for a total consideration of \$298,339 in cash.
 At the time of acquisition, Telephonics Corporation was wholly-owned by Gritel, and as a result of the acquisition, became an indirect, wholly-owned subsidiary of the Company (collectively with ISC Farmingdale Corp., Telephonics).

-For the quarters ended April 3, 2023 and April 4, 2022, bank fees and legal, accounting, and other professional service costs associated with the acquisition of \$411 and \$854, respectively, have been expensed and recorded as general and administrative expense in the consolidated condensed statements of operations.
+For the quarter and two quarters ended July 3, 2023, legal, accounting, and other professional service costs associated with the acquisition of \$97 and \$508, respectively, have been expensed and recorded as general and administrative expense in the consolidated condensed statements of operations.
+For the quarter and two quarters ended July 4, 2022, bank fees and legal, accounting, and other professional service costs associated with the acquisition of \$9,854 and \$10,708, respectively, were expensed and recorded as general and administrative expense in the consolidated condensed statements of operations.

-Preliminary Purchase Price Allocation
+Purchase Price Allocation

 The purchase price was allocated to tangible and intangible assets acquired, and liabilities assumed based on the fair value at the date of the acquisition, June 27, 2022.
 The excess of the purchase price over the fair value of net assets acquired was allocated to goodwill.
 The fair values were based on management's analysis, including work performed by third-party valuation specialists.
+As of July 3, 2023, the Company has finalized the allocation of the purchase price.

 The fair values assigned are based on reasonable methods applicable to the nature of the assets acquired and liabilities assumed.
-The following summarizes the estimated fair values of net assets acquired:
+The following summarizes the final estimated fair values of net assets acquired:

 (In thousands)

 Accounts receivable \$ 51,140

 Contract assets 26,460

 Inventories 38,616

 Prepaid expenses and other current assets 5,605

 Property, plant and equipment 69,253

 Operating lease right-of-use assets 497

-Goodwill 111,763
+Goodwill 112,326

 Identifiable intangible assets 101,000

-Non-current deferred tax assets 1,476
+Non-current deferred tax assets 913

 Deposits and other non-current assets 3,129

 Accounts payable (16,026)

 Contract liabilities (65,262)

 Accrued salaries, wages and benefits (10,616)

 Other current liabilities (12,751)

 Operating lease liabilities (336)

 Other long-term liabilities (5,609)

 Total \$ 298,339